lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 3. Fault tolerance
     1. The car should be able to execute 9 out of 10  routes.
     2. The system won't handle any unexpected shutdowns of the car during execution of routes.
-    3. The car won't be able to operate on wet surfaces.

 ## Performance {-}